EliteKermit/aell/mythos/creation.md

 * Zubair was thought as the god of Fire and Lightning.
 * Leametria was thought as the Goddess of Passion and Love.
 * Terrasina was thought as the Goddess of Earth, Forests and Mountains.
+* Ativen was thought as the God of Truth and Justice
+* Maltha was thought as the Goddess of Thieves and Luck
+* Shantella was thought as the Goddess of Travel and Commerce
 * Delroth was thought as the God of Magic

 And the list goes on.
-Practically every mortal race chose to believe in different gods and deities.
-Others chose to worship the Dragons, beings of immense power which originated from the world of Rus’Ellym.
-They opted to defy the wishes of their creator, Ruse and fight alongside the mortals against the Ellym.
+Practically every mortal race chose to believe in different gods and deities or even to the Dragons, beings of immense power which originated from the world of Rus’Ellym.
+The Dragons opted to defy the wishes of their creator, Ruse and fight alongside the mortals against the Ellym even after he retreated from the war.
+Like the New Gods, there were some amongst the Dragons who possessed greater power:

+* Edhas, The Powerful
+* Faynophyrth, The Eternal Fire
+* Rinado, The White One
+* Churdierth, The Taker Of Life
+* Noatoissu, Champion Of Dragons
+* Gurrayl, The Careful
+* Zaphion, The Nocturnal
+* Kargin, The Mammoth
+* Aestrolion, The Wise
+* Jeothea, The Beautiful
+* Shorgulenth, Eater Of Sheep

+Like the New Gods, the Dragons possessed great power and were worshipped by the mortals even more in some cases.
+This soon caused friction between them as to who should